 FAQ: Business Loan Interest Rates Today

-Business owners often question how rates are set, what affects eligibility, and how to compare offers.
+Business owners often question how rates are set, what factors affect eligibility, and how to compare offers.
 This section answers common concerns about business loan interest rates today to help you make more informed financing decisions.

 Is 7% Interest Rate High for a Loan?

-Compared with other loan options, such as credit cards with rates often above 18%, a 7% loan may actually be a cost-effective choice, especially for businesses with strong financials that qualify for favorable terms.
+Compared with other loan options, such as credit cards with rates often above 18%, a 7% loan is a cost-effective choice, especially for businesses with strong financials that qualify for favorable terms.

 What Is the Current SBA Loan Rate?